 using the frequency counter the carrier frequency will stay on that carrier frequency until it is changed to a new carrier frequency.
 It is not necessary to adjust the carrier frequency when running any audio frequencies because it will stay on that carrier frequency.

 - Carrier frequency tuning: Variable tuning capacitor.

-- Power output: Variable average un-modulated power of 120 watts at 180 milliamps (200 Milliamps Max).
+- Power output: Variable average un-modulated power of 103 watts RMS at 280 milliamps

-- Peak power: When gated or modulated, approximately 480 watts on the high potential voltage rise on the leading edge of the square wave waveform.
+- Peak power: When gated or modulated 207 watts using the square wave waveform.